 Running shoes are the first investment

 Experts recommend that you start off with around 15 to 20 miles weekly if you’re a completely new runner, building to a peak of 35 to 50 miles.
 At the very least, you’re going to need running shoes that can withstand such long distances.
-Get yourself a decent pair of running trainers that will effectively support your feet.
+Get yourself a decent pair of running shoes that will effectively support your feet.
 If you’ve never purchased a pair of these before, head down to a specialist running store to get their advice.
 The pair that you end up with depends on your running style, form and any pre-existing weaknesses you may have (like injury-prone ankles).

 You’ll want your running shoes to be lightweight so that you don’t spend energy needlessly.
 They should be well-cushioned, supportive, and a comfortable fit.
 If you’re running on a road you’ll need a different trainer to one designed for trails.

 Top Tip: Buy your running shoes in the late afternoon - never in the morning.
-Your feet swell during the day, so a pair that fit snugly at 7am will be too tight by 5pm.
+Your feet swell during the day, so a pair that fit snugly at 7am may be too tight by 5pm.

 As a ball park figure, expect to pay between £70-£150 for a good first pair of running shoes.

-However, you won’t just need one pair of trainers.
+However, you won’t just need one pair of shoes.
 A good training schedule will encompass more than just running, so you’ll also need a pair of shoes suitable for the gym and/or strength training.
 Some runners also prefer to alternate shoes, depending on where they are running (the terrain) and their pace.
 Training and race shoes have different requirements, so if you’re feeling dedicated, get yourself a couple of different pairs.

 Clothing for running and cross-training

 The next step should be to look at your wardrobe.
-Choose clothing built with materials that will allow your skin to breathe, wick moisture, remain relatively odourless and isn’t too constricting.
+Choose clothing built with materials that will allow your skin to breathe, wick moisture, remain relatively odourless and that isn’t too constricting.
 You’re going to be running for a long time, so you’ll want to remain comfortable.

 You’ll be training in all seasons, so it’s worth considering what different equipment you’ll need when it’s warm and when it’s freezing.
 Temperature control clothing will help you remain warm when training through the winter, and will keep you cool in summer.